 If you are considering running an event as part of your Green Neighbourhood project, please read the following details carefully.

-All information on holding an event or activity on Oxford City Council land is on the events webpage including our online event application form, timescales involved, what supporting documents you will need to submit and our fees & charges: www.oxford.gov.uk/events
+All information on holding an event or activity on Oxford City Council land is on our Events pages including our online event application form, timescales involved, what supporting documents you will need to submit and our fees and charges.

 We require a minimum of 6 weeks advance notice from event application submission for small sized event applications but preferably 3 months.